nicolasgargano/mint/README.md

 Learning about nfts, based on the [nft course](https://buildspace.so/build-nfts) by buildspace.

+Trying to replicate [this](https://linear.app/releases/2021-06) 3D scene by the Linear team.

 ---
 _Note: The following is the unmodified README template from a hardhat advanced project._
 # Advanced Sample Hardhat Project